interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 ------------

 1. Precondition: A user owns PolkaBTC.
-2. A user locks an amount of PolkaBTC by calling the ``requestRedeem`` function.
+2. A user locks an amount of PolkaBTC by calling the :ref:`requestRedeem` function.
 In this function call, the user selects a vault to execute the redeem request from the list of vaults.
 The function creates a redeem request with a unique hash.
 3. The selected vault listens for the ``RequestRedeem`` event emitted by the user.
-The vault then proceeds to transfer BTC to the address specified by the user in the ``requestRedeem`` function including a unique hash in the ``OP_RETURN`` of one output.
+The vault then proceeds to transfer BTC to the address specified by the user in the :ref:`requestRedeem` function including a unique hash in the ``OP_RETURN`` of one output.
-4. The vault executes the ``executeRedeem`` function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
+4. The vault executes the :ref:`executeRedeem` function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
 If the function completes successfully, the locked PolkaBTC are destroyed and the user received its BTC.
-5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls ``cancelRedeem`` after the redeem time limit.
+5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls :ref:`cancelRedeem` after the redeem time limit.
 The user is then refunded with the DOT collateral the vault provided.

 Data Model
 ~~~~~~~~~~